Breeze/northwind-demo/STEPS-Server-Core2.md

 # Steps for creating .NET Core Breeze Server

-Here are some steps to follow to create a new .NET Core 3 + EntityFramework Core 3 backend, using Breeze to handle the data management.
+Here are some steps to follow to create a new .NET Core + EntityFramework backend, using Breeze to handle the data management.

 Later, we'll work on a client that talks to our server.